France–Greece relations: Bilateral relations and cooperation

 France and Greece were allies during both World Wars, the Korean War and the Cold War, and have never been adversaries of each other.

 The two countries have had a friendly and strategic alliance for decades and are full members of many international organizations, including the UN, the European Union, NATO, WTO and OSCE.
 Greece has been a full member of the Francophonie organization since 2004.

 There are regular high-level visits between the two countries, and frequent contacts between the two heads of state.
 France and Greece are co-operating in many fields, including cultural, scientific, judicial and military.
 Several Greek cities, and most notably Argos and Athens, are the seats for French Schools of Archaeological and Historical studies, where students from both countries study and co-operate in the fields of Archaeology and History.

-The fact that 3 French Presidents (De Gaulle, Sarkozy and Hollande) have been the unique foreign leaders (along with US Eisenhower and Bush) in the history of modern Greece that have had the honor to address the Greek Parliament is a clear certification of the long live connection between the two nations.
+Of the unique foreign leaders that have addressed the Greek Parliament in recent history, three have been French presidents (De Gaulle, Sarkozy, and Hollande), the others being US presidents Dwight D. Eisenhower, and George H.W.
+Bush.